zecellomaster/the-projection-room/2020  Euro/2020 Euro Methodology.md

 If a penalty shootout is required, then the Elos of both teams are used to calculate their predicted conversion rate (i.e. penalties made per attempt).
 Then each penalty attempt is simulated according to [FIFA standards]( https://en.wikipedia.org/wiki/Penalty_shoot-out_(association_football)) until a winner is determined.
 This is called a Markov Chain and is inspired by a similar method used by [FiveThirtyEight]( https://fivethirtyeight.com/features/a-chart-for-predicting-penalty-shootout-odds-in-real-time/).

-Historically, the average scoring rate for penalty shootouts in the Euros is ~78%, but interestingly lower Elo teams convert at a slightly better rate than higher ones.
+Historically, the average scoring rate for penalty shootouts in the Euros is ~78%, but interestingly, lower Elo teams convert at a slightly better rate than higher ones.

 The forecast will be updated before the first game of every match day for the rest of the competition.
 [Check it out here!](https://zecellomaster.github.io/the-projection-room/euro-forecast-2020/).